 I grew up using the water method but switched when I tested rooting cuttings in perlite and/or vermiculite and found it much more reliable.
 You can also use a light potting mix instead.

-Whenever you propagate cuttings there will be hits and misses but it’s nice to know the method you use gives you the best odds.
+Whenever you propagate cuttings there will be hits and misses so always do a few extras.

-On the other hand, the ones started in a light, growing medium seem to put their energy right into new plantlet growth.
-Bottom line, do what works for you.
+On the other hand, the ones started in a light, growing medium seem toย put their energy right into new plantlet growth.

-The method I’m using here is one of many similar ones.
+The method Iโm using here has many variations.
 I hope you will feel encouraged to try it and adapt as you like.
-If you enjoy gardening like I do, it’s one more way to keep it going year-round, even when the weather outside is cold and miserable.
+If you enjoy gardening like I do, itโs one more way to keep it going year-round, even when the weather outside is cold and miserable.

 Is it Legal to Propagate Cuttings?